deNBI/cloud-user-docs/wiki/cloud_admin/vault_admin.md

 You can change the 'Maximum number of versions'.
 If you create a new secret version (see [Add a secret for an existing user](#add-a-secret-for-an-existing-user)) which exceeds the maximum number of versions, the oldest version will get deleted.
 Put some key in the key field and put the secret you want to share in the value field and click 'Save'.
 ![user2_version_1](images/vault/user2_version1.png)

-!!! warning
-    Never use sensitive information in a path, as every user has to be able to list these.

 ### Add a secret for an existing user
 Click on the Elixir ID of the user you want to share secrets with.